 Every year some 10,000 people flock to Nimbin in northern NSW to watch a weed-themed parade, compete in a bong-throwing competition, and generally get stoned.
-This is the annual Mardi Grass festival which for three days openly celebrates weed culture around Australia.
+This is the annual Mardi Grass festival which for three days openly celebrates weed culture around the nation.
 Or as openly as they can get away with.

 In the decade under Coalition rule, the state of NSW has applied an increasingly ham-fisted approach to prohibition.
 This extends to Nimbin, where possession arrests have increased and riot cops have became regular Mardi Grass attendees.
 Then in 2016 Strike Force Cuppa gave 11 young men an assortment of jail terms and suspended sentences and it seemed like the writing was on the wall.

 This year’s Mardi Grass is set to happen over the weekend of May 3rd and we wanted to see what they’re expecting.
-We spoke to longstanding Nimbin resident and Mardi Grass organiser Michael Balderstone about the changes he’s witnessed and why he still remains optimistic.
+We spoke to longstanding Nimbin resident and Mardi Grass organiser Michael Balderstone about the changes he’s witnessed but why he still remains optimistic.

 VICE: Hey Michael, can you describe what Mardi Grass was like in the 90s?
 What level of police presence was there back then?